Gael-de-Sailly/realterrain/README.md

 - allow output of heightmap and land cover to image files
 - admin priv for using the settings tool
 - add more raster analysis modes
-- allow the placement of structures, saving of schems located to the map

 ### Changelog
+#### 0.1.0
+- allow the persistence of structures, ie: saving of schems located to the map

 #### 0.0.9
 - got graphicsmagick library working and bit depth detection in other modes